bakiguher/challenge-collecting-data/README.md

 Beautifulsoup and selenium packages used.
 In selenium; Firefox web driver with --headless option

-To collect the urls; scrape_url must run two times one for houses and one for apartments, in the search url properties ordered according to price.
+To collect the urls; scrape_url must run two times one for houses and one for apartments, in the search properties are ordered according to price.
-Default was relevancy, but it brings the same properties on many pages.
+Default ordering was relevancy, but it brings the same properties on many pages.
 In first run we collected for sale houses' urls
 In second run  we collected appartments' urls

-For property detailed data;
+For property detailes data;
 We ran 4 times scrape_propert script.
 Each one collected around 2500 property data.
 There were around 18000 urls for properties.

 At the end of the scraping 10000 property data collected.
-Same scripts can be used to dump all data used by immoweb if needed.
+Same scripts can be used to retrieve all data used by immoweb if needed.